icinganalysis/icinganalysis.github.io/content/basics/Nomenclature.md

 that half the volume of water in a given sample of air is contained in large drops, half in small drops.
 Functionally interchangeable with MED.

-Melting point of ice: The temperature at which ice melts at normal pressures, 0°C or 32°F.
+__Melting point of ice__: The temperature at which ice melts at normal pressures, 0°C or 32°F.
 Sometimes termed "freezing point", but that does not account for supercooled liquid water.

 <a name="messinger">__Messinger heat balance__</a>: A thermodynamic model of the freezing of water.